LukeR97/Discord_guild_updates_bot/README.md

 Currently working on getting the bot to be automatically deployed to Hetzner cloud upon a push to the repo being made.
 Currently configuring a .deb package to be created and will then be focusing on server deployment with Terraform.

+   1. ~~Add secrets to vars file~~ COMPLETE
+   2. ~~Create Debian package when code is pushed to Github repo~~ COMPLETE
+   3. Use Terraform and Github actions to recreate Hetzner server and deploy .deb package

 # Other Notes